t04glovern/aws-greener-grass/.blog/greengrass-secure-tunnel/README.md

     --timeout-config maxLifetimeTimeoutMinutes=30
 ```

-When a connection is opened, you should see a response like the following from your `secure_tunnel` program
+When a connection is opened, you should see a response like the following from your `secure_tunnel` program.

 ```bash
 # [2019-12-24T09:03:54.438901]{2945}[info]    Starting proxy in destination mode